What is Wi-Fi?

 There's a lot of confusion between Wi-Fi and cellular, two popular mobile internet connections.

-Cellular technology is a wireless technology that is longer-range than Wi-Fi.
+Cellular technology is a wireless technology with a longer range than Wi-Fi.

-All smartphones have cellular capabilities built in, but so do some tablets, newer cars, laptops, and routers.
+All smartphones have built-in cellular capabilities, but so do some tablets, cars, laptops, and routers.

 When using cellular data, you access the Internet via a cell tower that might be within sight or perhaps as far as 20 miles away.
 That cell tower, in turn, usually has a very high-speed connection to the Internet itself.